visionscarto/un-session-70/README.md

 This repository contains the list of votes in the 70th session.
 It has been assembled by Philippe Rivière @ VisionsCarto.net

+## Caveat emptor

 The file was checked for consistency with the reported totals of each vote.
 However inaccuracies may still be present.
 Please open an issue if that is the case.

+TODO: The votes in GA are missing.

 ## Provenance